its-leofisher/going-light/README.md

 # Overview

-The projects initial purpose is to indicate statuses of code deployments through light with a Kasa TP-Link smart bulb.
+The projects initial purpose is to indicate statuses of code deployments by triggering different light bulb colors with a Kasa TP-Link smart bulb.
+The deployment system sent status updates to a Slack Channel and custom slack app sends a request to a always on Raspberry PI running a copy of this Repo in turn sending a request to the smart bulb.

+Created with Flask on a [Raspberry Pi 2 W](https://www.canakit.com/raspberry-pi-zero-2-w.html) (Or any SBC with Wifi connectivity) to control a TP-Link smart bulb via [Python Kasa](https://github.com/python-kasa/python-kasa) library in response to incoming Slack event payloads.

+Ngrok is used to make the pi available publicly to receive incoming API requests.
+The application is meant to be running 24/7 so the Pi 2 W was my choice due to the low power consumption when idle and under load.

 Default status and light mapping:
    - In Progress = Yellow Light
    - Fail = Red Light
    - Success = Your Favorite Light color

-Incoming statuses are received by the application and performs a call to the device API.
-The meanings of the lights can be changed to represent different events.
+The meanings of the lights can be changed to represent different events in the code.
 Essentially, the project is used to facilitate communication through light.

-Created with Flask on a [Raspberry Pi 2 W](https://www.canakit.com/raspberry-pi-zero-2-w.html) (Or any SBC with Wifi connectivity) to control a TP-Link smart bulb via [Python Kasa](https://github.com/python-kasa/python-kasa) library in response to incoming Slack event payloads.
-Ngrok is used to make the pi available publicly to receive incoming API requests.
-The application is meant to be running 24/7 so the Pi 2 W was my choice due to the low power consumption when idle and under load.

 ## Prerequisites